Abduallah1907/planET/README.md

 - Bookmark your favorite activities.
 - Browse through an endless shop containing all types of souveniers.
 - Wishlist your most wanted products.
-- Receive loyalty points for every payment done
+- Receive loyalty points for every payment done.
-- Use your loyalty points to recieve cash inside your wallet
+- Use your loyalty points to recieve cash inside your wallet.
-- Get promocodes, and apply them to whatever you want
+- Get promocodes, and apply them to whatever you want.

+### Features For Tourists

+- Check out the number of users per month.
+- View a report of total revenue from all the different events, itineraries, and products, and be able to filter them based on date.
+- Be able to view complaints and be able to filter, sort, and reply to them.
+- Recieve notifactions for any out of stock products via email and site.
+- Create tourism governors and other admins.

 ### Features For Advertisers

 - Create activities for tourists to book and enjoy through the site.
+- Customize your profile according to your needs, including your website, hotline, and much more.
-- Track your earnings overall or for a specific activity
+- Track your earnings overall or for a specific activity.

 ### Features For Tour Guides